The Cathedral parish administers the sacraments of Baptism, Confirmation, Holy Eucharist and Marriage. Find out also how to become a Catholic.

-Here at St George’s we invite young people of Year 9 or above to join our programme of formation in the Autumn term.
-Notices and application forms will be available from the summer but if you have any queries please contact Fr Francis.
-The formation sessions take place on a Tuesday evening in term time.
+Here at St George’s we invite young people of Year 9 or above to join our programme of formation.
+Please see the weekly newsletter for details of when applications are being taken, and if you have any queries please contact Fr Francis.
+The formation sessions take place on a Monday evening in term time.

 Adults who have not yet been confirmed - please see below ‘Becoming a Catholic’ for more information.

 The Sacrament of Confirmation is generally conferred by Archbishop John Wilson at a special Mass on Pentecost Sunday.